seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 New matter still?

 **IMOGEN**
-It poison’d me.
+It poison'd me.

 **CORNELIA**
 O gods!
-I left out one thing which the queen confess’d.
+I left out one thing which the queen confess'd.
-Which must approve thee honest: ‘If Pisania
+Which must approve thee honest: 'If Pisania
-Have,’ said she, ‘given his mistress that confection
+Have,' said she, 'given his mistress that confection
 Which I gave him for cordial, she is served
-As I would serve a rat.’
+As I would serve a rat.'

 **CYMBELINE**
-What’s this, Cornelius?
+What's this, Cornelius?

 **CORNELIA**
 The queen, sir, very oft importuned me